Crappie Fishing In Montana

 Due to the cold water and short growing season, crappie fishing in Montana is limited.
-A handful of major lakes with crappie include Bighorn Lake, Fort Peck Lake, Fresno Reservoir, Nelson Reservoir and Tiber Reservoir.
+A handful of major lakes with crappie include Bighorn Lake, Fort Peck Lake, Fresno Reservoir, Nelson Reservoir, Tiber Reservoir and Tongue River Reservoir.
 The bulk of the black crappie are located in the eastern half of the state.
 You may also find crappie in private ponds, rivers and some of the smaller lakes in the warmer sections of the state.